Questions & Answers

 Investors have chosen First American Exchange (formerly SEAS) because your funds are secured or held in true escrow accounts, with full transparency of funds to the customer and their participation of any distribution of funds in the entire process.

 When First American Exchange receives the exchange funds from the sale of your relinquished property, we invest them in our name to your account.
 Interest will accrue until the funds are withdrawn and will be reported under your social security or tax identification number, which we provide to the financial institution.

 All interest earned on this account must be reported on your income tax return as income in the year earned, regardless of whether the interest is spent on the replacement property or received by you.

 If the amount of interest earned exceeds $10 for a calendar year, the financial institution will furnish a Form 1099 at the end of that year, showing how much interest has been reported to the IRS as earned by you.

 Exchanges must be properties “of a like-kind”…..What does this mean?

 Like-kind refers to the nature or character of the property.
-Examples of like-kind include rental properties such as duplexes, triplexes, multi-unit apartment buildings, office complexes, raw land, storage facilities, warehouses, factories, hotels, marinas, farms, parking lots shopping centers, etc.
+Examples of like-kind include rental properties such as duplexes, triplexes, multi-unit apartment buildings, office complexes, raw land, mineral rights, storage facilities, warehouses, factories, hotels, marinas, farms, parking lots shopping centers, etc.

-On the other hand, examples of non-like-kind include primary residences, second or vacation homes, stocks, bonds, notes, or interest in a partnership.
+Examples of non-like-kind include primary residences, second or vacation homes, stocks, bonds, notes, or interest in a partnership.

 Is there a time limitation in which to complete an exchange?